ikrima/gamedevguide/contents/guides/ue4guide/wip/gameplay-programming/gameplay-ability-system/GAS Networking.md

 # DaveRatti Networking Explanation

-dependent predictionkey

-- fortnight/paragon doesnt really use it
--

 Prediction:
 - initiated by client
 - rpc
 - create side effeccts => replicate back as properties
 - relies on replicated properties

-ability->Can Ido it
+- Dependent predictionkey
+  - Fortnight/paragon doesnt really use it

+Ability:
+- => Can I do it?
-&lt;- server says YUP! you did predictionkey hasn't come back yet, so you still have to come wait for state
+- <= server says YUP! you did
+- Predictionkey hasn't come back yet, so you still have to come wait for state

-gameeffect applied
+Gameeffect applied
-  \-> stores delegates
+  - => stores delegates
-  \->
+  - =>

 UAbilitySystemGlobals
 - How to turn stuff into gampelaycueparameters virtual void InitGameplayCueParameters(FGameplayCueParameters& CueParameters, const FGameplayEffectSpecForRPC &Spec);
   virtual void InitGameplayCueParameters_GESpec(FGameplayCueParameters& CueParameters, const FGameplayEffectSpec &Spec);